pgdtgq/CVPR2023-Track1-2rd-Solution/README.md

 ```
 ### Data Configuration

-You can download the data from:,and decompress the data into the 'datasets' folder
+You can download the data from: https://pan.baidu.com/s/10HDywKyzu6R8q-Lxrpn3pw (J69v) ,and decompress the data into the 'datasets' folder

 ### Pretrained model